makew0rld/amfora/README.md

 ### From Source
 This section is for programmers who want to install from source.
 Make sure you're using Go 1.13 at least, as earlier versions will fail to build.

 The recommended way of installing Amfora fom source is using the Makefile.
-Note that this requires GNU Make, so use the `gmake` (not `make`) command on macOS.
-You may have to install it with `brew install make`.
-On Windows, you can install [Chocolatey](https://chocolatey.org/install) and run `choco install make`.
+On Windows, you need install make, which can be done with [Chocolatey](https://chocolatey.org/install): `choco install make`.

+If you have issues running the `make` command on macOS, try installing GNU Make with `brew install make` and using the `gmake` command instead.

 Note that the Makefile currently assumes that git is available, and that it is inside a git repository.